Policing and Criminal Justice Reform

 As an ardent advocate for policing and criminal justice reform, I believe it’s imperative to address both the moral and fiscal costs of our current system and the toll that decades of shortsighted policies have taken on our communities.
 I’ve been working with advocates and my colleagues in the legislature to enact systemic changes at every stage of the justice system, from biased policing to pretrial detention, and from sentencing and incarceration to reentry supports -- and to include prevention in the first place.

-In 2010, I helped secure passage the of the Criminal Offender Record Information (CORI) system reform to reduce recidivism rates, ensure taxpayer dollars are spent more wisely, and make access to criminal records fairer and more effective.
+In 2010, I helped secure the passage of the Criminal Offender Record Information (CORI) system reform to reduce recidivism rates, ensure taxpayer dollars are spent more wisely, and make access to criminal records fairer and more effective.
 In 2018, I was proud to help win sweeping criminal justice reform legislation, which, among other reforms, decriminalized a number of minor offenses and expanded opportunities for alternatives to incarceration, overhauled the bail system, reduced solitary confinement, improved the system of sealing and expunging records, reduced fines and fees imposed on defendants, and kept children under age 12 out of the juvenile justice system.
 I also pushed successfully to end automatic driver’s license suspensions and exorbitant fines in drug cases, allowing offenders who have served their time to get back to work and resume care for themselves and their families.

 More recently, I’ve served as the lead sponsor of the Justice Reinvestment Act, which would calculate the savings from sentencing reforms and reinvest those funds into community education and workforce development programs.
 A version of this legislation was included as part of the Reform, Shift + Built package that passed the Senate in 2020.